-Child's Name: - In compliance wit h the McKinney-Vento Home less Assistance Act, the following written notification is provided to: - · Parent/Guardian ( Name) Unaccompanied Youth (Name) , , After reviewing yo our request to enroll the child , the determinations are as follows: Child qualifies under the r the homeless student program. homeless student program.
-This determination was based upon: olled under the homeless stu at: dent program) was made based on best interest of the student.
-The ( Name) nool of origin or the choice of parent/guardian or unaccompanied If you are not sati the Homeless Coo Notices: • The stude resolution • You may continuous Nebraska ordinator and complete a Dispont of the right to be immed of the dispute.
-Contact the Nebraska Commis Department of Education s, you have the right to use the dispute resolution process.
-Contact oute Resolution Form. iately admitted in the school in which enrollment is sought pending · nstedt@nebraska.gov e: (402) 471-5020 • eek the assistance of advocat es or attorneys.
-Administrator Date written Notificati on Form was given to parent :/guardian or unaccompanied youth on (Date).
+Child's Name: In compliance with the McKinney-Vento Hom eless Assistance Act, the following written noti fication is provided to: Parent/Guardian · Unaccompanied Youth · (Name) Jame) After reviewing yo ur request to enroll the chil d, the determinations are as follows: Child qualifies under the er the homeless student program. homeless student program.
+This determina · udent program) was made based on best inter Explanation for th is determination (if not so (Name) chool of origin or the choice of parent/guard ian or unaccompanied If you are not satis ns, you have the right to use the dispute resol spute Resolution Form. ution process.
+Contact resolution • You may con Nebraska End Matt.bloms Telephone of the dispute.
+Ontact the Nebraska Commitoepartment of Education Stedt@nebraska.gov 1 (402) 471-5020 Stek the assistance of advocation nent is sought pending Administrator Date Written Notification on Form was given to paren nt/guardian or unaccompanied youth on (Date).